rfugger/ripplesite/README.txt

 4. Configure Apache.

+    Note: This may need some fixing after switching to django head and making the setup somewhat simpler.
+    I am currently doing dev running the django server and haven't actually tried running off apache yet.
+    (Thomas Hartman)

-    (You can skip this if you only want to run the django development server.
+    You can skip this if you only want to run the django development server.
-    The django development server should be fine unless you have a lot of users.)
+    The django development server should be fine unless you have a lot of users.

     Put something like the following in httpd.conf: